-Would you like a step-by-step walkthrough while configuring your SMTP mailer?
-WP Mail SMTP’s Setup Wizard makes configuring an SMTP mailer on your site fast and easy.
+Would you like a step-by-step walkthrough to help you configure your WP Mail SMTP mailer?
+Our Setup Wizard makes configuring a mailer on your site fast and easy.

 In this tutorial, we’ll show you how to use the WP Mail SMTP Setup Wizard.